AshishBhatnagar022/Toxic-Comment-Classification-NLP-/README.md

 * Identity_hate

-You must create a model which predicts a probablity of each type of toxicity for each comment.
+You must create a model which predicts a probability of each type of toxicity for each comment.

 <b> Target </b>